 The Subject Property is a rectangular-shaped lot with 30.48m of frontage on the west side of Manotick Main Street, between Maple and Highcroft in Ward 21 (Rideau-Goulbourn), with a site area of 1334.1sqm.
-Refer to Exhibit A. A pre-consultation meeting was also held on October 21, 2019 to discuss submission requirements, including the following attachments:
+Refer to Exhibit A. A pre-consultation meeting was also held on October 21, 2019 to discuss submission requirements for the SPC Application.
+The application was discussed with the local community association on June 24, 2020, while also going to the UDRP for a Formal Review on July 3, 2020.
+Moving forward, there will be additional opportunities for public comment and stakeholder consultation, including the Committee of Adjustment hearing, and we look forward to additional feedback at these times.